 4. Dispose of the tick properly

-According to the CDC’s website, this step is very important to avoid the tick laying eggs or just burrowing back in for another feast.
-If you’re home, the best means of disposal is to just flush the little mite down the toilet.
+This step is very important to avoid the tick laying eggs or just burrowing back in for another feast.
+If you’re at home, the best means of disposal is to just flush the little mite down the toilet.
 If you’re still out in the wild, place it in a sealable bag.
 You can also place a tick in alcohol or wrap it tightly in tape.